 - Retirement - what are your goals for money later in life?

-Again most people do not tackle these difficult questions upfront in their relationships before they get married.
-And it's no surprise when it comes up again later and they still haven't figure out how to solve it.
+Again most people do not tackle these difficult decisions upfront in their relationships before they get married to their spouse.
+And it's no surprise when it comes up again later and husbands and wives still haven't figure out how to solve their negative feelings.

 Talk about money early on.
 Figure out how you will handle your money together.